apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `id`                          | The identifier of the record.
 | `name`             | Indexed field which describes and names the metadata briefly.
 | `value`              | The XML document representing the metadata for the service provider.
+| `signature`              | The contents of the signing key to validate metadata, if any.

 Support is enabled by including the following module in the overlay: